-• For cash equities, the following Execution Factors are given greater weight in descending importance as follows:
+- For cash equities, the following Execution Factors are given greater weight in descending importance as follows:

-Tarrage suprair to the

-o Price;
+- o Price;

-o Liquidity;
+- Liquidity;

-o Size; and
+- o Size; and

-o Costs of execution.
+- Costs of execution.

-• For equity derivatives, the type of trading capacity will determine the relative importance of the Execution Factors.
+For equity derivatives, the type of trading capacity will determine the relative importance of the Execution Factors.
 These can be split into trade registration and name give up (NGU) business.

-For registered trades, the Execution Factors will likely be weighted in the following descending orde of importance:
+For registered trades, the Execution Factors will likely be weighted in the following descending order of importance:

 o Price;

 o Time priority;

 o Speed;

 o Size; and

 o Likelihood of execution.

 For orders which are large in size, likelihood of execution will be given more weight as it is more difficult to get larger orders executed in the market.

 Costs of execution is not a major Execution Factor for these products.

 3. Factors used to select Execution Venues

 • DMA algorithm rules (EMSX)

 Where orders are placed in a DMA algorithm, the algorithm will determine on which execution venue to execute the order, based on the rules of the algorithm.

-The trading venue where a product is listed
+The trading venue where a product is listed.

-Where an order is placed directly onto a third party trading venue, the venue where the product is listed will determine the place of execution.
+Where an order is placed directly onto a third-party trading venue, the venue where the product is listed will determine the place of execution.

 Settlement type

-For some equity products, the settlement type (e.g. cleared/non-cleared) will determine the execution venue which can be used.
+For some products, the settlement type (e.g. cleared/non-cleared) will determine the execution venue which can be used.

 Client Instruction

 For equity derivatives, the factors used to select an execution venue will be: